Nagendra1997/libmesibo/custom.md

 ## 2. Creating your Activity
-This activity loads the custom MessagingUIFragment that is created in the previous step.
+This activity loads the custom `MessagingUIFragment` that is created in the previous step.

-For this we will be creating a XML file called `activity_messaging.xml`
+For this, we will be creating an XML file called `activity_messaging.xml`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>